 La Himera restaurant

-Featuring a hot and cold buffet style breakfast, daily lunch menu and buffet style dinner.
-La Himera specialises in local, Mediterranean and international cuisine.
-A Sicilian theme night with live music is staged once a week, and you can take your meals al fresco on the terrace if you want to enjoy the warm night air.
+Featuring a hot and cold buffet style breakfast, daily lunch menu and buffet style dinner, La Himera specialises in local, Mediterranean and international cuisine.
+A Sicilian theme night with live music is staged once a week, and you can take your meals al fresco on the terrace, too.

 TripAdvisor Reviews Show more reviews »